Are Australian Lottery Winnings Taxed? What Every Winner Needs to Know

 What IS Taxed: Income from Winnings

-While the prize itself is tax-free, any income earned from investing your winnings is taxable:
+While the prize itself is tax-free, any income earned from investing your winnings is fully taxable at your marginal tax rate:

 Centrelink and Government Benefits

 A significant prize will affect eligibility for income-tested benefits.
 Services Australia (Centrelink) assesses both assets and income derived from them.
 A large prize may disqualify you from JobSeeker, Age Pension, Family Tax Benefits, and Commonwealth Rent Assistance.
-Notify Centrelink promptly after receiving a significant prize.
+You are legally required to notify Centrelink within 14 days of any significant change in your financial circumstances.
+Failure to do so can result in debt recovery, penalties, and potential prosecution.

 Overseas Players